muyangli2855/muyangli2855.github.io/index.md

 ---
 layout: default
-title: Welcome
+title: Muyang Li
 ---

 {% include header.html %}

 Hi!
-I'm Muyang Li, a Master of Engineering student at Cornell.
+I'm Muyang Li, a Master of Engineering student at Cornell University, majoring in Electrical and Computer Engineering.
+I will graduate in December 2025 and am currently seeking full-time opportunities in software engineering or data engineering.

-You can view my [Resume](assets/Muyang_Li_Resume.pdf) or learn more about my [Projects](projects.html).
+You can view my full [Resume](assets/Muyang_Li_Resume.pdf) for details on my experience and projects.